 Why isn’t there any sweetener in this recipe?
 Simply stated, a sweetener is just not needed — the yeast, contrary to popular belief, does not need sugar to activate or thrive.
 Sugar will speed things up, but when you’re employing a long, slow rise, speed is not the name of the game.

-Moreover, and this is getting a little scientific, but during the long, cold fermentation: enzymes in both the flour and the yeast will break down the starches in the flour into simple sugars, which will contribute both to flavor and to browning, again rendering sugar unnecessary.
-Cool, right?
+As noted above, during the long, cold fermentation, enzymes in both the flour and the yeast will break down the starches in the flour into simple sugars, which will contribute both to flavor and to browning, rendering sugar unnecessary.

 Four Tips for Success